GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 (e.g., **gcc** etc) as the basic installation does not include them by default.
-Once you are up and running under Cygwin, you may install *GMT*  the same way you do under any other *UNIX* platform by either running the automated install via **install\_gmt** or manually running configure first, then type make all.
+Once you are up and running under Cygwin, you may install *GMT*  the same way you do under any other *UNIX* platform by either running the automated install via **install_gmt** or manually running configure first, then type make all.
 If you install via the web form, make sure you save the parameter file without DOS CR/LF endings.
 Use **dos2unix** to get rid of those if need be.

-Finally, from Cygwin’s User Guide: By default, no Cygwin program can allocate more than 384 MB of memory (program and data).
+Finally, from Cygwin's User Guide: By default, no Cygwin program can allocate more than 384 MB of memory (program and data).
 You should not need to change this default in most circumstances.
 However, if you need to use more real or virtual memory in your machine you may add an entry